what are Indications for Dental Crowns ?

 Shifts in bite alignment that may occur if gaps are left unaddressed.

-Types of Dental Bridges
+What are types of Dental Bridges

 There are several types of dental bridges, including:

-- Traditional Dental Bridge
+- Cantilever Dental Bridge

 Dental Inlays and Onlays